onjara/optic/filters/README.md

 ## Registering your filter

-Filters should be registered directly with the logger as follows:
+Filters are registered directly with the logger as follows:
 ```
 const myFilter = new MyFilter();
 const logger = new Logger().addFilter(myFilter);